 Read the rest of this page »

-Fresh peach and blueberry parfait with vanilla yogurt and whipped cream followed by a Baked French Pear Pancake.
-Clean plates.
-Laughter.
+Full Breakfast at the 1795 Acorn Inn-August 5, 2016.
+Fresh peach and blueberry parfait with vanilla yogurt and whipped cream.
+Followed by a Baked French Pear Pancake.
+Resulting in clean plates.
+Most noteworthy, laughter throughout.
 Now off to explore the Finger Lakes.

 We have only one room available for this weekend’s upcoming Music & Art Festival in Canandaigua, New York.
 Our newly renovated Bristol Suite has a king-size bed, window seat overlooking the gardens, full length sofa, chair and ottoman and a private bath with separate tub and shower.
 The trim in this Suite has been freshly painted white with new wool carpeting throughout and decorated in soft blues and browns.
 Bright and spacious, yet romantic, the Bristol Suite won’t be available for long so book now.
 The rate is $245 per night with a two-night minimum.
 Price includes your full, gourmet breakfast served at 9:00 am.
 See you soon.